bhaavyasura7/digital-alarm-clock/README.md

 Alarm List & History:

-	The Active Alarms List displays currently set alarms.
+	The Active Alarms List displays currently set alarms they have option to delete, that means the alarm we have set can be deleted.
-	The Alarm History records past alarms that have been triggered.
+	The Alarm History records past alarms that have been triggered.We have another option in the alarm history, that the alarm can be reused for next one day.

 Toast Notification: